-Perforce server trace flags
+Perforce server trace and tracking flags

-You can turn on command tracing in the Perforce server by adding the -v server=1 flag to the p4d startup command.
-Use P4LOG or the -L logfile flag to name a log file:
+To turn on command tracing or performance tracking, specify the appropriate -v var=value flag to the p4d startup command.
+Use P4LOG or the -L logfile flag to specify the log file.
+For instance:

-'''

 p4d -r /usr/perforce -v server=1 -p 1666 -L /usr/perforce/logfile

-'''

-Trace output appears in the specified log file, and shows the date, time, username, IP address, and command for each request processed by the server.
 Before turning on logging, you should make sure that you have adequate disk space.